 • A recent annual report released by the Alzheimer’s Association estimated 80,000 people in Connecticut age 65 and over had Alzheimer’s in 2020 and this number is projected to grow to 91,000 by 2025.
 (3)

 • Currently there is no cure for ADRD.
-There are medications to temporarily relieve Alzheimer’s symptoms, such as memory loss and confusion
+There are medications to temporarily relieve Alzheimer’s symptoms, such as memory loss and confusion.

 Warning Signs and Where to Get Help

 Memory often changes as people grow older.
 Some people notice changes in themselves before anyone else does.
 For other people, friends and family are the first to see changes in memory, behavior, or abilities.
 Memory loss that disrupts daily life is not a typical part of aging.
-You can learn more about warning signs by visiting the CDC Healthy Brain Initiative website.
+You can learn more about warning signs by visiting the CDC Healthy Brain Initiative

-10 Early Signs and Symptoms of Alzheimer's: https://www.alz.org/alzheimers-dementia/10_signs
+Learn about the 10 Early Signs and Symptoms of Alzheimer's

 If you have concerns about your brain health or memory, consult a health care professional as soon as possible.

-Connecticut's efforts to address ADRD
+Connecticut's Efforts to Address ADRD

 In 2021, the CT Department of Public Health (DPH) received a grant from the Centers for Disease Control and Prevention (CDC) titled, Building Our Largest Dementia Infrastructure (BOLD grant) to develop a state plan for ADRD using the Healthy Brain Road Map series.
 DPH worked in partnership with the Alzheimer’s Association CT Chapter to convene a CT ADRD Coalition to assist with the statewide strategic planning process under the CDC grant award.
 The Coalition is ongoing and includes over 50 representatives from approximately 40 organizations, including those that were involved in previous ADRD planning efforts, long-term care advisory body members, other state agencies, and health care, non-profit, and community-based organizations.
 The kickoff meeting of the CT ADRD Coalition took place in February of 2022.
 During that meeting, workgroups were formed to address specific areas of the strategic plan.